DigitalScholarsLab/Week1/README.md

 1. Create a variable of type int and print it to the console.
 2. Create a variable of type char (Choose a letter) and print it to the console.
-3. Create a variable of type String that starts with the letter you chose in 2, but is missing its first letter. (ex. pple, the a is missing)
+3. Create a variable of type String that starts with the letter you chose in 2, but is missing its first letter. (ex. if my char is "a", then my string is "pple")

     3a.
 Print out the char and then the string (hint: +)

     3b.
 Add "I created the word" to the beginning of your print statement
+4. Print out the second characheter in your string (hint: charAt())

 ## Inputs & Outputs

 1. Ask the user a yes or no question.
 2. Store the answer in a variable of the appropriate type.
-3. Print "You answered" and the response to the question.
+3. Print "You answered" and the users response.

 ## If, Else-If, Else and Nested If Statements
 1. Based on your yes or no question, respond to all 3 (yes, no, other) potential user responses using if, if else, and else statements.